No items found.

 bad writers want it easy, good writers make it harder to the last sentence

 A writer has a work emergency or an illness and decides to work harder.
 Bingo, breakthrough.
 It’ll make them a better writer.
 No hard work ever goes unrewarded when it comes to the craft of writing.
-A writer goes to extraordinary lengths, gets tired, loses patience with herself and cuts to the chase in her prose, and lo and behold we have writing worth reading, and then some.
+A writer goes to extraordinary lengths, gets tired, loses patience with herself and cuts to the chase in her prose—and lo and behold, we have writing worth reading, and then some.
 Sometimes you have to slog it.

 That first chapter, though!
-I don’t exaggerate when I say to you I rewrite mine 1000 times.
+I don’t exaggerate when I say to you that I rewrite mine 1,000 times.
 It can seem bloody-minded at times.
 Moving words in and out.
 You worry it will lose its liveliness.
 It doesn’t.
 You cut the pretty bits.
 Someone’s foot moves in a reflexive action off-camera, and you’re on it.
 Your eyes are all over the scene suddenly.

 Write on, but return again and again to each scene in that first chapter until you’ve nailed it.
-The rest is much easier, easy even.
+The rest is much easier—easy, even.

 2. Use the blues